mitya/car-charts/readme.md

    * 07 /   70 ms - indexing
    * 55 /  450 ms - load all
    * 02 /    x ms - load metadata

 * App Initialization — 10ms : 50ms (Core Data : plist)

+## Object Model
+Mods are stored in the CoreData database.
+Everything else is in plist files which are loaded into memory at runtime.

+* Mod         - RO, 2500 objects, many fields
+* Model       - RO,  250 objects, few fields
+* Brand       - RO,   50 objects, few fields
+* Parameter   - RO,   20 objects, few fields
+* ModSet      - RW, 0-20 objects, 2 fields, one 0-3kb clob
+* Comparison - VT,    1 object at time, lots of subobjects

+Conclusion

+* Mods should be stored in the r/o database, because it's too time consuming to load them all at once and storing them all in memory is a bit too much.
+* ModSets should be stored in the r/w database.
+* Everything else can be loaded from code / data files.

 ## Colors
   * 214 27 38 - segment control border (one of)